xuanliu-nyist/TMONetPlus/README.md

 The multi-omics data used for pre-training and downstream tasks were all downloaded from public sources.
 The processed data are available at
 (https://www.kaggle.com/datasets/xiaozhuang1/tmonetplus)

+# Acknowledgements
+We sincerely thank the authors of TMO-Net (Wang et al., Genome Biology, 2024) for openly releasing their pre-trained model, code, and multi-omics data processing pipeline.
+TMO-Net provided an important foundation and architectural reference for this work, enabling the development and downstream evaluation of TMO-Net+.
+The open-source code is available at https://github.com/FengAoWang/TMO-Net.
+We also acknowledge TCGA and other public data resources, as well as the open-source tools used in this study.